Get started with Upgrade Readiness

 Upgrade Readiness is offered as a solution in the Microsoft Operations Management Suite (OMS), a collection of cloud based services for managing your on-premises and cloud environments.
 For more information about OMS, see Operations Management Suite overview.

-Upgrade Readiness is a free solution for Azure subsribers.
+Upgrade Readiness is a free solution for Azure subscribers.
 When configured correctly, all data associated with the Upgrade Readiness solution are exempt from billing in both OMS and Azure.
 Upgrade Readiness data do not count toward OMS daily upload limits.
+The Upgrade Readiness service will ingest a full snapshot of your data into your OMS workspace on a daily basis.
+Each snapshot includes all of your devices that have been active within the past 30 days regardless of your OMS retention period.

 If you are already using OMS, you’ll find Upgrade Readiness in the Solutions Gallery.
 Select the Upgrade Readiness tile in the gallery and then click Add on the solution's details page.
 Upgrade Readiness is now visible in your workspace.
 While you have this dialog open, you should also consider adding the Device Health and Update Compliance solutions as well, if you haven't already.
 To do so, just select the check boxes for those solutions.

-- Sign in to Operations Management Suite (OMS).
+- Sign in to Operations Management Suite (OMS) or Azure Log Analytics.
 You can use either a Microsoft Account or a Work or School account to create a workspace.
 If your company is already using Azure Active Directory (Azure AD), use a Work or School account when you sign in to OMS.
 Using a Work or School account allows you to use identities from your Azure AD to manage permissions in OMS.

 If your organization already has an Azure subscription, you can link it to your workspace.
 Note that you may need to request access from your organization’s Azure administrator.